ValCanBuild/LifecyclePermissionBug/README.md

 # LifecyclePermissionBug
-Small android project showing lifecycle permission bug
+Small android project showing lifecycle permission bug on Android 6 (Marshmallow).
+Does not occur on higher versions.

 The bug is that upon granting a permission, the app hits the `onResume` state but calling `lifecycle.currentState` shows `CREATED` instead of `STARTED` or `RESUMED`